zrekryu/zrekryu/README.md

 👋 Hello, I'm Zrekryu!
 I'm a tech enthusiast and a developer.

-I'm an introvert and nature-in-depth researching person.
+I'm an introvert, overthinker, and nature-in-depth researching person.

 ### 📱 Contact